-Our camp was located right outside of Manitowish Waters in Vilas County.
-Wisconsin, a small town of about 500 inhabitants.
-The Camp Director during the 1970s was Robert Brismaster or Mr. B. for short.
+Our camp was located right outside of Manitowish Waters in Vilas County Wisconsin, a small town with about 500 inhabitants.
+The Camp Director during the 1970s was Robert Brismaster but everyone called him Mr. B..
 Most campers did not have direct interaction with him.
-Instead, he leaned on his camp counselors to set the tone for how the camp was going to be run.
+He felt like a drill instructor to most of us, as 16 year old's, most were not excited about engaging with him.
+His reputation of sternness preceded his presence.
+Instead, campers leaned on their individual camp counselors to set the tone for how the camp was going to be run.
 It was important to Mr. B. that campers established good work habits.
-Even though the YCC was a work camp for teenagers, its design had a military feel.
+Even though the YCC was a work camp for teenagers, and among such beauty, it still had a bit of a military feel.
 Because most campers didn’t have any direct interaction with Mr. B., we relied on his reputation on how things were going to be structured.
 Some say he was aloof, others said he was shy while others said he was just mean.
-The key thing to remember is that he took his job seriously and wanted to ensure everyone’s safety while teaching hard work and discipline to teenagers.
+The key thing to remember is that he took his job seriously and wanted to ensure everyone’s safety among campers while teaching hard work and discipline.

-The pay was $30 per week and room and board were included.
+The pay was $30 per week and room and board was included.
 Campers got paid twice during the 6-week session.
-Because we remained in camp on most weekends and we were in a rural setting, it was good way to save a few bucks while in high school.
+Because we remained in camp on most weekends and we were in a rural setting, it was a good way to save a few bucks while in high school.

 Sans TV for 6 Weeks but Plenty of Company

 We had no TV for 6 weeks while we were there.
 We were entertained by ticks, mosquitoes, horse flies, deer flies, and gnats.
 It was my first exposure to deer flies but don't know why they're considered flies as their sting inflicts the same pain as a yellow jacket or wasp.
 Horseflies stung too but not to the same extent as deer flies.
-Living in southern Wisconsin, I was never exposed to deer flies so my main foes were horse flies.
-Once I got home, horse flies became lightweights compared to the deer fly.
+I initially figured that anything with the word 'deer' in it can't be too bad.
+Living in southern Wisconsin, my nemesis was horse flies, so once I got home to Racine my perspective changed as I no longer worried much about horse flies.

 On a more serious tone, we had plenty of free time to explore and play.
 Saturday afternoon and Sunday were free times so recreation was essential to keep our spirits up.
 Recreation included softball, volleyball, basketball, ping-pong, swimming, and fishing.
 I played basketball and ping-pong whenever I could find a partner or two.
 I don't remember bringing a radio to camp but the largest nearby city was about 25 miles away with a fairly week signal so radio didn’t help pass the time at all.